larchey/VoxelMountain/readme.md

    ./isometric_grid
    ```

-   This will open a window displaying the isometric grid with varying cube heights based on Perlin noise.
+   This will open a window displaying the isometric grid with varying cube heights based on Simplex ~~Perlin~~  noise.

 ## Notes

 - The `drawCube` function is used to draw individual cubes at specified positions with varying heights.
-- The `drawGrid` function generates the grid by calculating the height of each cube using Perlin noise.
+- The `drawGrid` function generates the grid by calculating the height of each cube using Simplex ~~Perlin~~  noise.
 - The `setupIsometricView` function sets up the isometric view using OpenGL.

 Enjoy exploring the procedurally generated landscape!